LMASchalk/MAM09A2/README.md

 ~~Confusion matrices for both models are saved under `reports/figures/`.~~

+## Discussion and future implementations
+1. Proper hyperparameter tuning for CNN with k-folds cross validation
+2. Training on the higher dimension images
+    a.
+Requires changes to the architecture and possibly the reguralisation
+3. Creation of synthetic data to create more equal class distribution

 ## How to run
 These instructions apply specifically to the UvA Snellius server